What data do we collect?

 Data protection laws require us to meet certain conditions before we are allowed to use your data in the manner described in this notice, including having a ‘legal basis’ for the processing.
-Colouring London, as a research project, is processing your personal data in pursuance of performing a task in the public interest.
-For further details on the ‘public task’ legal basis for processing, please see UCL’s Statement of Tasks in the Public Interest, available here
+Colouring London, as a research project, is processing your personal data in pursuance of its legitimate interests.

 How do we store your data?

-Colouring London stores your data at UCL in London behind the organisation’s firewall in a secure database using industry standard practices.
+Colouring London stores your data at The Alan Turing Institute in London behind the organisation’s firewall in a secure database using industry standard practices.